-You can either return a duly completed and executed form of proxy to the transfer agent and registrar for the Company's common shares, Computershare Trust Company of Canada, in the envelope provided, or you can vote over the Internet by following the instructions on the form of proxy.
+You can either return a duly completed and executed form of proxy to the transfer agent and registrar for the Company's common shares, Computershare Trust Company of Canada, in the envelope provided, or you can vote by phone or over the Internet by following the instructions on the form of proxy.

 - What is the deadline for receiving the form of proxy?
 The deadline for receiving duly completed forms of proxy or a vote over the Internet is 5:00 p.m.
-(Atlantic Daylight Time) on April 23, 2012, or if the Meeting is adjourned or postponed, by no later than 5:00 p.m.
-(Atlantic Daylight Time) on the business day prior to the day fixed for the adjourned or postponed meeting. - How will my common shares be voted if I give my proxy?
+(Eastern Daylight Time) on April 22, 2013, or if the Meeting is adjourned or postponed, by no later than 5:00 p.m.
+(Eastern Daylight Time) on the business day prior to the day fixed for the adjourned or postponed meeting. - How will my common shares be voted if I give my proxy?